-When simple living history teacher, Adam (Jake Gyllenhaal) allowed for a break in his routine, and had a movie night, the result was the discovery of a perfect double – an actor named Anthony (Jake Gyllenhaal).
+When simple living history teacher, Adam (Jake Gyllenhaal), allowed for a break in his routine, and had a movie night, the result was the discovery of a perfect double – an actor named Anthony (Jake Gyllenhaal).
 Excited curiosity became something both darker, and unexplainable, however, once Adam & Anthony realized that there was more than a likeness between them.
-Darker, still, when their respective partners, Mary (Mélanie Laurent), and Helen (Sarah Gadon) were drawn into the fallout of Adam and Anthony’s catalytic interaction.
+Darker, still, when their respective partners, Mary (Mélanie Laurent), and Helen (Sarah Gadon) were drawn into the fallout of Adam & Anthony’s catalytic interaction.

 Oh, yes, lest I forget: spiders.